programble/rcmp/README.md

 `irc.freenode.net`) or a server name/alias (e.g. `freenode` or `fn`).
 See [Configuration](#configuration) for details.

+All endpoints also accept the following query parameters:

+ * `key`: The key of the channel to send the notification to

+And the following query flags:

+ * `nojoin`: Do not join the channel before sending the notification (channel must be `-n` for this to work)
+ * `part`: Part the channel after sending the notification
+ * `notice`: Send the notification using `NOTICE`

 ### GitHub

 Add the WebHook URL to the Service Hooks in your repository's Settings.